THURSDAY, JULY 18

 3:40 PM

-Will Cantrell, Esq. & Michelle Schuette, Esq., Cantrell Astbury Kranz
+Will Cantrell, Esq. & Michael Schuette, Esq., Cantrell Astbury Kranz

-In early 2023, the Federal Trade Commission (FTC) proposed regulations to ban non-compete agreements in various industries, including home health care.
-While the final ruling is anticipated this year, several states are already enforcing restrictions on non-compete clauses and other restrictive covenants.
+In April 2024, the Federal Trade Commission (FTC) approved regulations that effectively ban non-compete agreements in various industries, including home care.
+Several states are already enforcing restrictions on non-compete clauses and other restrictive covenants.
 Additionally, there has been a noticeable shift in public sentiment against non-compete agreements, particularly within the health care sector.
-This presentation will explore recent trends surrounding non-compete agreements, offering insights into best practices and effective alternatives to safeguard proprietary business information and maintain customer/patient relationships.
+This presentation will explore recent trends surrounding non-compete agreements, offering insights into best practices and effective alternatives to safeguard proprietary business information and maintain patient/client relationships.
 Join us as we navigate the changing landscape of non-compete agreements and embrace innovative approaches to shaping the future of home care.

 9:00 AM-9:50 AM | Operations, Financial & Human Resources Track | Citron East